jil028/electoral-yec/README.md

 3. Code for writing the paper and compiling the final pdf document is written in `LaTeX`.

+The most recent version of this paper is available at <a>https://www.dropbox.com/scl/fi/z4m3n9xp2t9uggh8k3uvf/jiayi-li-yec.pdf?rlkey=njlm7afme0a7it74a5rz2k3yj&dl=0<a>

 ### Date: April 30, 2024